-The Annapurna Two Passes Trek i.e. Nar Phu valley and Kanga la Pass and Mesokanta La Pass Trek is perfect for those trekkers who have enough time.
-And longing to wander into the beautiful less trodden remote districts of Nepal passing through amazing trekking courses.
-This tented outdoors trek offers the pictorial scene of the recently opened district of Nar and Phu valley; arranged only north of the mainstream Annapurna circuit course.
+The Annapurna Two Passes Trek i.e. Nar Phu Valley and Kanga la Pass and Mesokanta La Pass Trek are perfect for those trekkers who have enough time.
+And longing to wander into the beautiful less-trodden remote districts of Nepal passing through amazing trekking courses.
+This tented outdoors trek offers the pictorial scene of the recently opened district of Nar and Phu Valley; arranged only north of the mainstream Annapurna circuit course.

-The Nar Phu valley geology is Trans-Himalayan and like that of Tibet.
+The Nar Phu Valley geology is Trans-Himalayan and is like that of Tibet.
 Trails are still tough that have changed minimally throughout the years.
-We will spend a couple of days exploring this remote valley and cross the Kang La pass (5,300m) while in transit to Manang.
+We will spend a couple of days exploring this remote valley and cross the Kang La Pass (5,300m) while in transit to Manang.
 Leaving extremely popular Manang we make a beeline for Jomsom through the best-kept mystery remote trekking course of Meso Kanta pass (5,099m) and the world’s most astounding arranged exceptional Tilicho Lake (5,300m).
 This less trodden trail offers an all the more difficult and energizing different option for the mainstream Thorong La go on the Annapurna Circuit Trekking course.
-We take mountain flights to Pokhara to appreciate our invigorating voyage to Nar Phu valley and the Tilicho lake trip.
+We take mountain flights to Pokhara to appreciate our invigorating voyage to Nar Phu Valley and the Tilicho Lake trip.

 If this itinerary doesn’t suit your requirement or if you want to customize it, please feel free to contact us.
 This trek could be customized as per your required time frame and budget limits.